Michal78900/MapEditorReborn/README.md

 - Another code overhaul and documentaion making by Nao
 - Testing the plugin by Cegła, The Jukers server staff and others
 - Plugin made by Michal78900
+- The Surface map was taken from SCP: Secret Laboratory game files, under use of CC-BY-SA 3.
+Original credit goes to Northwood and Undertow Games. https://scpslgame.com/ https://www.scpcbgame.com/